Video Call Etiquette: 5 Tips on How to Look Your Best on a Video Call

-In today’s digital age, coming across professionally on a video call is important.
+In today’s digital age, coming across professionally on a video call is important video etiquette.
 It’s imperative to look and sound your best.
 Whether it’s for an interview, sales call, business meeting or casual video chat, your visual impression matters.

 How important is practicing good video call etiquette in order to look your best?
 It’s more important than you may think.
-A recent study, conducted by Forrester Consulting on behalf of Polycom, found that the use of video conferencing is growing.
+A study conducted by Forrester Consulting on behalf of Polycom found that the use of video conferencing is growing.
 In fact, 74 percent of the IT decision makers surveyed say video conference calls have increased over the past two years.
 This increase—coupled with a rise in telecommuting—makes looking sharp on live video a professional requirement.